 1. The CSL shall sponsor three cups: John Kilby League Cup, Harry J. Saunders Cup and Over-30 Cup.

 b.
-The Harry J. Saunders Cup is open to 2nd Division Reserve, 3rd Division and Metro Division teams.
+The Harry J. Saunders Cup is open to 2nd Division Reserve, 3rd Division and 4th Division teams.

 c.
 The Over-30 Cup is open to Over-30 Division and Over-40 Division teams.

-2. The competition shall be a "knockout" (single loss elimination) competition.
+2. The competition shall have a group stage and then a "knockout" (single loss elimination) playoff.

 TEAMS & PLAYERS

 1. Only CSL affiliated clubs are eligible to participate.